corentinvl/odyschool/README.md

 You can explore the program tracks.
 When you are ready to start a program, you have to sign up to Odyschool.
 Don't worry, it's free.
 By signing up you will enter our community, have projects to work out and all of the courses.

-Here is a diagram for a better understanding of how Odyschool works: